Paul Emmanuel (artist): Group exhibitions

 Emmanuel has also been included in group shows throughout South Africa as well as internationally.
-His most recent group exhibitions include DOING HAIR at the Wits Art Museum in Johannesburg, South Africa., "TOUCH ME" at France South Africa Seasons 2012 to 2013 and The Art of Banking: Celebrating through Collections group show at the Standard Bank Gallery in Johannesburg.
+His most recent group exhibitions include 'Rethinking Kakotopia' (2017) at the University of Johannesburg Art Gallery, South Africa,'Doing Hair' (2014) at the Wits Art Museum in Johannesburg, South Africa., "Touch me" at France South Africa Seasons 2012 to 2013 and 'The Art of Banking: Celebrating through Collections' (2012) at the Standard Bank Art Gallery in Johannesburg.

 Film screenings and awards

-3SAI: A RITE OF PASSAGE has been selected and screened at 14 film festivals internationally.
-The cross-platform, cinematic non-narrative experimental short film has won several awards and nominations.
-3SAI was nominated for the best experimental short film in 2011 at the 9th In the Palace International Short Film Festival in Balchik, Bulgaria, won best Experimental Film at the Sardinia International Film Festival in Italy in 2010 and in 2009 won best short film at the 4th Africa-in-Motion Short Film Competition at Edinburg International.
+'3SAI: A Rite of Passage' has been selected and screened at 14 film festivals internationally.
+This cross-platform, cinematic non-narrative experimental short film has won several awards and nominations.
+3SAI was nominated for the best experimental short film in 2011 at the 9th In the Palace International Short Film Festival in Balchik, Bulgaria, won best Experimental Film at the Sardinia Film Festival in Italy in 2010 and in 2009 won best short film at the 4th Africa-in-Motion Short Film Festival Competition.

 Awards and fellowships

 Paul Emmanuel has been awarded the following key awards and fellowships among others.
 In 1997 The Ampersand Foundation named Emmanuel the first recipient of the prestigious Ampersand Fellowship for its New York Residency and in 2008 Emmanuel won the Sasol Wax in Art Competition in South Africa.

 Emmanuel was selected as Featured Artist exhibiting his solo exhibition TRANSITIONS MULTIPLES at the FNB Jo’burg Art Fair in 2011 and was awarded the Visas Pour la Creation research residency in Paris, France in 2011 by the Institut Français.

+From 2022 to 2025, he served as a Fulbright Scholar in the United States and in 2025, he was bestowed with an honorary Doctor of Fine Arts degree (honoris causa) by the Montserrat College of Art, Boston.